-The result of improvisation is sometimes serious, but usually comic.
-It’s important to make clear that actors don’t have to be clever or funny, which seems counter- intuitive when compared to the result.
-It is more important to be present in the moment and to listen to the other actors, so that the comedy and entertainment almost happens by accident.
+The result of improvisation is sometimes serious but usually comic.
+The actors don’t have to be clever or funny, which seems counter- intuitive when compared to the result.
+It is more important to be present in the moment and to listen to the other actors so that the comedy and entertainment happens as side effect of collaboration and spontaneity.

 We improvise all the time in real life; we don’t plan every conversation and interaction that is going to happen to us over the day.
 Many of the best bits of life are totally spontaneous, and this is what we try to recreate on stage.

 There are hundreds of different games, formats, styles and techniques and it’s exciting to explore as many of these as possible.